dariosm/honeycomb_compass/readme.md

 # Model and algorithmic

 Design and implement a systm to support the bio-interface.
-- the system must be initilized with the honeycomb shape parameters, that is, the upper-right coordinates (lower-left coordinates are assumed to be `0, 0`).
+- the system must be initialized with the honeycomb shape parameters, that is, the upper-right coordinates (lower-left coordinates are assumed to be `0, 0`).
 - the system must accept instructions to guide bees, each at a time, comprising the position of cell where the bee lands together with the orientation, and a stream of `L, R, M` instructions as described before.
 - the output for each stream processed is the final position and heading where the bee ended up